 Provision the Data Science Virtual Machine for Linux (Ubuntu)

-The Data Science Virtual Machine for Linux is an Ubuntu-based virtual machine image that makes it easy to get started with deep learning on Azure.
+The Data Science Virtual Machine for Linux is an Ubuntu-based virtual machine image that makes it easy to get started with machine learning, including deep learning, on Azure.
 Deep learning tools include:

 - Caffe: A deep learning framework built for speed, expressivity, and modularity